 Stacks Image 1636

-MRI Planner is the complete solution for generating synthetic CT images for MRI only radiotherapy planning.
+MRI Planner is a software solution designed to generate synthetic CT images from MRI data.

 Stacks Image 1638